-This technique is still used by Loy Chye Chuan to recreate the rough texture of concretes and roads.
+This technique is commonly used by some artists to recreate the rough texture of concretes and roads.

 Leaving white spaces

 The white in watercolour is useful to bring out the lights and shadows.
-Loy Chye Chuan prefers leaving white spaces in his artwork to painting with white paint.
+I prefer leaving white spaces in my artwork to painting with white paint.
 This is because using white paint can make the work look muddy and opaque which hinders the translucent nature of watercolour.
 Though it is not necessary, masking fluid can be used on white spaces to block out pigments from being absorbed.
 This is particularly useful on finer details as carefully avoiding these details can be quite a task.

 The light on the pigs is achieved by leaving out white spaces on the pigs.

 A blank piece of paper can be intimidating to some artists.
 Usually, this is because of a lack of starting point for the piece.
 In watercolour, I follow the order of painting lighter colours before darker ones.
 Why?
 Darker colours are more obvious and block out lighter colours.
 Painting perspective in watercolour, further landscapes and objects are blurrier while closer objects have more definition and details in order to bring out the depth of the work.
 Following these rules of thumb, I would suggest painting the canvas from top-down, using lighter colours before darker ones and background landscapes before closer objects.